 The sound of urbanana

-The themes that make our urban banana well worth seeing and experiencing are just as diverse as the creative thinkers on the urbanana team.
-Ever since the project began, the urbanana team has swivelled its antennae in many directions in order to expand and reinforce local scenes such as music and urban art.
-In August 2018, the Cologne Tourist Board welcomed the Music Tourism Convention to our cathedral city as part of the urbanana project.
-The organization of the world’s biggest music tourism conference was not the only factor highlighting the significance of the local music scene for Cologne and the surrounding region.
-Brand-new formats sprang up around this event, and familiar formats shone with a new glow.
-Urban Art Walks through Cologne’s street art scene, as well as excursions into the history of pop in the metropolitan region, can still be experienced today via the web app “Sound of urbanana”.
-Many English-language information resources were created for the first time in connection with these activities.
+Diverse themes and creative thinkers make our urban banana well worth seeing.
+This is why the Cologne Tourist Board works in the project urbanana to expand and reinforce local scenes such as music and urban art.
+In August 2018, the Cologne Tourist Board welcomed the Music Tourism Convention: By organizing the biggest music tourism conference we were able to highlight the significance of the local music scene for Cologne and the surrounding region.
+It doesn’t stop there – we provide insight into other urban themes via innovative formats: urban Art Walks through Cologne’s street art scene, as well as excursions into the history of pop in the metropolitan region via the web app “Sound of urbanana”.
+Too much input?
+Don’t fret – we regularly keep you updated with our English-language information resources.
 They include city maps focusing on art, as well as blogs and magazines that offer a closer look at Cologne’s creative scene and the two other urbanana regions: the Ruhr region and Düsseldorf.

-But of course the end of this project didn’t mean that Cologne’s and urbanana’s creative scene came to a halt.
-That’s why the urbanana team has stayed on the ball, vigorously promoting the follow-up project FLOW.NRW since 2019.
+Since 2019, the urbanana team has stayed on the ball.
 With a broader focus, which now also includes projects, ideas and players from the digital landscape of Cologne and NRW, we are turning our gaze toward the features that make Cologne a place where people come and want to stay.
 You can find answers and inspiration in the information tiles, at urbanana.de and on our social media channels @goingurbanana (Instagram, Facebook, Twitter).

 Take a look: Join us as we explore our metropolitan region and our favourite places in Cologne.
 Take a look at liveable neighbourhoods and get to know the ideas that are springing up from the asphalt all over urbanana, as well as the people behind them.